docsforadobe/premiere-scripting-guide/docs/item/trackitem.md

 #### Description

 The visible end time of the trackItem in the sequence, relative to the beginning of its corresponding sequence (NOT the sequence zero point).

+!!! note
-Note: This may differ from the trackItem's out point, which is relative to the source.
+    This may differ from the trackItem's out point, which is relative to the source.

 #### Type